Kamal al-Labwani: Life

 In May 2008, the European Union Presidency issued a Declaration condemning the additional sentence handed down to Dr. al-Labwani, and called for his immediate release and for him to be treated humanely whilst imprisoned.
 The Declaration asserted that the sentence clearly violated the principles of the rule of law and contradicted Syria's international obligations and commitments, specifically citing the Universal Declaration on Human Rights and the International Covenant on Civil and Political Rights, to both of which Syria is a signatory.

 In March 2009, the United Nations Working Group on Arbitrary Detention, a UN body responsible for the investigation of complaints of arbitrary detention, released its opinion that al-Labwani’s imprisonment constituted arbitrary detention.
 The Working Group concluded that Dr. Labwani “had been condemned for the peaceful expression of his political views and for having carried out political activities” that are protected under international law, and also deemed his trial unfair.

-Months into the uprising in Syria, the Syrian government announced on November 15, 2011 that it had released 1,180 prisoners, in what appeared to be an effort to show flexibility and sincerity only hours before the Arab League was set to suspend Syria as punishment for President Bashar al-Assad’s repression of dissent.
+Months into the uprising in Syria, the Syrian government announced on November 15, 2011, that it had released 1,180 prisoners, in what appeared to be an effort to show flexibility and sincerity only hours before the Arab League was set to suspend Syria as punishment for President Bashar al-Assad’s repression of dissent.
 Rights activists confirmed that the freed prisoners included Kamal al-Labwani, halfway through his 15-year sentence.
 Reuters quoted his daughter as saying that Mr. Labwani had no idea that Syria was in the throes of an upheaval, having been denied outside contact.

 After his release, Labwani and his family obtained asylum in Sweden.
+He joined the Syrian National Council and became a member of its general secretariat.
+However, in March 2012, Labwani and several other high-profile members including Haitham al-Maleh left the SNC in protest of the leadership of Burhan Ghalioun and the Muslim Brotherhood's influence over the council.
+They founded a rival group, the "Patriotic Action Front", which demanded more support for the Free Syrian Army.
+However, the Patriotic Action Front soon disintegrated due to internal conflicts.

 In March 2014, he suggested in an interview with the London newspaper "Al-Arab" a military intervention by Israel in support of the Syrian armed opposition.
 In return, he proposed to renounce all Syrian claims to the Golan Heights.

-In September 2014 he visited Israel for the World Summit onCounter-Terrorism of the International Institute for Counter-Terrorism in Herzliya.
+In September 2014 he visited Israel for the World Summit on Counter-Terrorism of the International Institute for Counter-Terrorism in Herzliya.
 He met wounded Syrian civilians being treated in Ziv Hospital (Tsfat) and said "I visited Jerusalem, Tel Aviv and I saw your society and your state, and I promised to write articles about this visit.
 We are neighbors and we could be friends."